Insulin: What school staff need to know

 Remember

-The amount of insulin a person needs depends on how much food they eat, their activity levels, their age and size, and other factors.
+The amount of insulin a person needs depends on how many carbohydrates they eat, their activity levels, their age and size, and other factors.
 Insulin doses may vary from day to day.

 Insulin via a pump